-Many of Friedrichs' current modeling projects involve studying long-term historical and future changes in hypoxia and coastal acidification in the Chesapeake Bay.
-She has also led the development of a forecasting system that produces short-term forecasts of hypoxia and acidification metrics for the Bay, and an annual hypoxia report card to track progress towards attaining water quality standards.
+Many of Friedrichs' modeling projects involve studying long-term historical and future changes in hypoxia and coastal acidification in the Chesapeake Bay.
+She has also led the development of a forecasting system that produces short-term forecasts of hypoxia and acidification metrics for the Bay, and an annual hypoxia report card to track progress.
+Through her ongoing collaborative work with Chesapeake Bay Program managers, she continues to work to make her science relevant for Chesapeake Bay stakeholders.

 Dr. Friedrichs has a BA in Physics from Middlebury College, an MS in Oceanography from the MIT/Woods Hole Joint program, and a PhD in Oceanography from Old Dominion University.